rohenaz/satchel/README.md

 ```

 #### `satchel.update_utxos(callback: (data) => {})`
 Retrieves the utxo set for the logged in address.
-The callback contains the json from bitbox.
+The callback contains the json response.

 ##### Example
 ```js